Skip to main content

 For detailed setup instructions, refer to the Expo documentation.

-Changing the code will hot reload the app.
+Note: Changing the code will hot reload the app.
 However, installing new packages requires restarting the expo server.

 Browser Extension